hugger-beep/cloudwatch-logs-analysis/ReadME.md

 # AWS CloudWatch Logs Analysis with Claude 3

 This project provides an automated solution for analyzing CloudWatch Logs using Amazon Bedrock's Claude 3 Sonnet model.
 It consists of two Lambda functions and a Step Function for orchestration.
+The result ins stored in DynamoDB

 ## Architecture Overview